cuelang/cuelang.org/content/en/docs/usecases/validation.md

 ### Validating document-oriented databases

-Document-oriented databases like Mongo and many others are charactarized by having flexible schema.
+Document-oriented databases like Mongo and many others are characterized by having flexible schema.
 Some of them, like Mongo, optionally allow schema definitions, often in the form of JSON schema.